hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/frontend-setup/4-Integrating-RxDB.md

 ---
 title: "Integrating RxDB"
-metaTitle: "Integrating RxDB| React + RxDB + Hasura tutorial"
+metaTitle: "Integrating RxDB| React + RxDB + Hasura GraphQL Tutorial"
 metaDescription: "A powerful and concise tutorial that will show you how to build an offline first app with RxDB and Hasura."
 ---